 An increasing number of advocates are also serving on the many advisory boards and committees that comprise some of the infrastructure of cancer research.
-For example, most cooperative groups in the United States now have advocates involved in their committees.
+For example, the National Cancer Institute’s National Clinical Trials Network (NCTN) has advocates involved in their committees.
 In these settings, advocates bring the patient perspective to the planning and implementation of clinical studies.
 They participate in discussions about which research topics to pursue and suggest ways to minimize patient burdens in clinical trial protocols, develop patient-friendly consent forms and educational materials, and reduce disparities in clinical trial participation by increasing awareness and using culturally appropriate materials and methods.
 The advocates also bring a certain level of seriousness to the discussions, emphasizing the impact of the research on the lives of real men and women down the road.

 Q: How has the role of patient advocates in cancer research evolved?

 GS: There was a time when researchers did not recognize advocates’ ability to contribute to scientific discussions to the extent that they do today.
 However, that has changed dramatically during the past decade.
 Advocates are increasingly considered a valuable and important part of the scientific peer-review process.